cloudbees-core-cd-workshop/workshop-exercises/exercises/intro-pipeline-cb-core.md

 <p><img src="img/intro/conditional_branches_with_push_event.png" width=500/>

 5. Navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job.
 The new conditional ***Build and Push Image*** `stage` should now run. <p><img src="img/intro/conditional_master_branch.png" width=500/>

+## Next Lesson

+Before moving on to the next lesson you can make sure that your **nodejs-app/Jenkinsfile.template** file is correct by comparing to or copying from the **after-intro** branch of your forked **customer-marker-pipelines** repository.

+You may proceed to the next set of exercises - **[More Declarative Syntax with CloudBees Core](./declarative-snytax-cb-core.md)** - when your instructor tells you.